Skip to content

 Grayscale Bitcoin Trust (GBTC)

-GBTC, the world’s largest Bitcoin ETF, offers investors the opportunity to invest in Bitcoin as a security, circumventing the difficulties associated with the direct purchase, storage, and safekeeping of Bitcoin.
+• GBTC, the world’s largest Bitcoin ETF, allows investors to buy into Bitcoin as a security, avoiding the complexities of direct purchase, storage, and safekeeping.

 MicroStrategy (MSTR): An Overview